-Answer is a synthetic paradise.
-We had 4 days in this paradise, which ironically was called city of sin.
+The answer is a synthetic paradise.
+We had 4 days in this paradise, which ironically was called the city of sin.
 I would even say the headquarter of Satan.
 Grandchildren of Adam and Eve would visit this place to bite their share of the apple.
-I was happy biting my hamburgers in Hard-Rock.
+I was happy eating my hamburgers in Hard-Rock.
 Jeff was happy to get his next pins.
 He was collecting Hard-Rock pins that were sent to him from all over the planet.
 Paula and Stuart were enjoying their time as well.

-Jeff sat into his Ford Transporter and we joined him.
-Next destination was Arizona and Grand Canyons.
+Jeff sat into his Ford Transporter, and we joined him.
+The next destination was Arizona and Grand Canyons.
 Japanese tourists were happy about it as well.
-I put my cd player on with that very Linkin Park song.
-As the music started we departed from this place with bowl of incredible emotions.
+I put my CD player on with that very Linkin Park song.
+As the music started, we departed from this place with a bowl of incredible emotions.

 Arizona gave a good fight with Grand Canyon view and bowl of clouds that gathered inside the canyons.
 We saw real Indian tribes who lived in that territory.
 This place had more mysticism.
 Walls of canyons carried songs of ancient warriors who crossed many lands.

 We got our good old dose of nature back after Vegas.
-Trees, mountains, air with no electricity was doing good job for our lungs.
+Trees, mountains, air with no electricity were doing a good job for our lungs.
 But this is another story for another occasion.

-The funny part though is snow.
+The funny part though, is snow.
 That period in Vegas was hot.
-We enjoyed heat so much.
+We enjoyed the heat so much.
 Whereas in Denver, Colorado people had to bear with the record high cold since 1982.
 When we approached the Broomfield area, it was all white.
 Our garage and garden were white.

 Reality sucks when Vegas comes to my mind.